If you have been injured in a bicycling accident, contact the St. Louis personal injury lawyers of OnderLaw, LLC to discuss your case.

 Our St. Louis bicycle accident lawyers are aware of the costs associated with medical treatment.
 They can become expensive and lead to crushing debt.
 You shouldn’t be forced to face additional financial struggles to receive quality legal representation.

 We take cases on contingency, which means you won’t owe us upfront fees or costs when you hire us.
 We don’t recover any legal fees unless you receive compensation from an insurance claim or lawsuit.
 You won’t have to pay us anything if we lose your case.

 Do I have any options if the at-fault driver is uninsured?

 Even though you were on your bike at the time of the accident, you could file a claim with your auto insurance company.
 Uninsured motorist (UM) is available to accident victims if the negligent driver doesn’t have liability insurance.
 You can seek compensation for various losses up to the limit listed on your policy.
 UM could potentially cover your medical bills, lost wages, property damage, and pain and suffering.

 No. If the insurance company contacts you, give them our contact information.
 The insurance representative might seem friendly and willing to help, but they want to save money.
 If you say the wrong thing during a phone call, they could use that information to diminish your case’s value and deny the claim.
 We will handle all communication so we can protect your rights to the maximum available settlement.

 Contact OnderLaw, LLC Today

 If another person’s actions caused you or your loved one injuries in a bicycle accident, you deserve justice.
 No one should expect you to pay for another person’s negligence or recklessness, and compensation for your injuries will help ensure that you do not have to.

-Let us start working on your bicycle accident lawsuit today by contacting OnderLaw, LLC at (314) 963-9000.
+Let us start working on your bicycle accident lawsuit today.
+Contact OnderLaw, LLC at (314) 963-9000 for a free consultation.